Guyonne de Breüil

+Early life

+Guyonne de Breüil was a daughter of Henri Lyonnet de Breil, seigneur de Paluau and Anne de Baudreuil.

+In 1527 she married Jean de Beaucaire, sieur de Puyguillon or Puiguillon (1505–1578).
+The Château du Puy-Guillon is at Vernusse in the Auvergne.
+Gilbert de Beaucaire, sieur de Puigillon, (her brother or father-in-law), was involved in the negotiations for the marriage of James V of Scotland and Mary of Guise in 1538.
+He was sent to ask Francis I of France to make good his promises of a dowry for Mary of Guise.
+Jean de Beaucaire is said to have joined the household of the Duke of Albany and Anne de la Tour as a young man.

+Court career

-In June 1552, the Cardinal of Lorraine sent Jean de Beaucaire, Sieur de Puyguillon, usually known as "Peguillon", to Scotland to address the financial affairs of Mary of Guise.
+In June 1552, the Cardinal of Lorraine sent Jean de Beaucaire, Sieur de Puyguillon, to Scotland to address the financial affairs of Mary of Guise.
 He became one of masters of Mary, Queen of Scots' household, retiring in 1574.

+Guyonne de Breüil herself was appointed to the post of Dame d'atours (Lady of the Bedchamber) to Mary, Queen of Scots in succession to Mahaut des Essartz, Dame de Curel, in 1553, and remained for about a decade.
+In 1555, her wage was 300 Livres tournois and her husband was paid 400 with other sums and a pension.
+She was provided with three horses and a horseman.

-In September 1561 they both came to Scotland with Mary, Queen of Scots.
+In September 1561 she and her spouse both came to Scotland with Mary, Queen of Scots.
+In 1562, the sieur de Puyguillon compiled a household roll and diet for the household, which was published in 1824 by Thomas Thomson as the Menu de la Maison de la Royne faict par Mons, de Pinguillon, MDLXII.
+The manuscript is held by the National Records of Scotland.

-They returned to France for a visit in August 1562 with their son.
+The couple returned to France for a visit in August 1562 with their son.
 Her husband, bringing letters from Mary, was a given a passport to come to London and meet Elizabeth I. They were accompanied by Mademoiselle de Fonte-Pertuis and two more of Mary's gentlewomen.
 The passport issued at Berwick-upon-Tweed mentions their 14 mounted servants and 12 footmen, and the colours and sizes of their horses and mares, measured in "handfuls".

 Their companion, Suzanne Constant, Mademoiselle de Fontpertuis, was one of the queen's maidens, she received bedlinen with the queen's four Maries in 1561, dined with them, and was given the "second dule" mourning clothes.
 She was given a crimson silk chamlet gown with gold embroidery to take back with her to France in August 1562, probably for her marriage to Jean Hurault, seigneur de Veuil.
 Her name appears in the treasurer's accounts as "Simpartew" or "Fimpartew".

-Family
+A menu was drawn up for the royal household in Scotland just before they left, specifying meals and allowances.
+The document noted that the budget for the table for the queen's gentlewomen could be reduced following the departure of "Pinguillon et Fontpertuis".